 Find resources that work for you

 Carefully consider the resources you use to prepare for the LSAT.
 Find resources that work for you.
 Do some self-assessment regarding how you learn best to determine whether an in-person class, online class, or a self-study plan would work best for you.
-Check out our updated LSAT Prep Guide for the summer 2019 LSAT: http://prelaw.ua.edu/lsat-resource-guide/
+Check out our updated LSAT Prep Guide: http://prelaw.ua.edu/lsat-resource-guide/

 Study with a purpose